What is add_axes matplotlib

 add_axes rect matplotlib

-Here we’ll see an example of the add_axes function with rect parameter in Matplotlib.
+Here we’ll see an example of the add_axes function with a rect parameter in Matplotlib.
 In this example, we only add single axes.

 The following is the syntax: